The influence of strong magnetic fields on proto-quark stars: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this paper we have examined the effect of strong magnetic fields on proto-quark stars using the MIT bag model.
+In this paper we have examined the effect of strong magnetic fields on proto-quark stars using a simple quark model.
 Three situations were investigated: (i) fixed entropy per baryon $s/\rho_B=1$ with trapped neutrinos, (ii) $s/\rho_B=2$ without neutrinos and (iii) a zero temperature system with no neutrinos.
 The pressure anisotropy inherent to Fermi gases in external magnetic fields was obtained both for fixed magnetic fields and for a scenario where the magnetic field varies with the baryon chemical potential.
 The conditions for chemical equilibrium between the quarks, leptons, and neutrinos were enforced.
-In the case of isolated proto-quark stars we incorporated the effect of baryon number conservation during its evolution.
+In the case of isolated proto-quark stars we incorporated the effect of baryon number conservation during their evolution.

-We demonstrated that strong magnetic fields allow for more massive quark stars.
-However, the evolution of isolated stars needs to be constrained by fixed baryon number, which lowers the star masses.
-For our final mass vs radius results we studied two different central magnetic fields: $B_c = 2.0\times 10^{18}$ G and $B_c = 4.3\times 10^{18}$ G. In both cases the maximum magnetic field generated in the star's interior at stage (i) of the evolution is on the order of $B_{\rm max} \lesssim 0.8\,B_c^{\rm max}$.
+We demonstrated that strong magnetic fields modify quark star masses.
+However, the evolution of isolated stars needs to be constrained by fixed baryon number (from the first stage (i)), which lowers the possible star masses for each equation of state.
+For our final mass vs radius results we studied two different central magnetic fields: $B_c = 2.0\times 10^{18}$ G and $B_c = 4.3\times 10^{18}$ G. In both cases the maximum magnetic field generated in the star's interior at stage (i) of the evolution is on the order of $B_{\rm max} \sim 0.8 B_c$.
 For the lower value of the magnetic field considered, this places us well below $B_c^{\rm max}$ where the longitudinal pressure of the system becomes negative.
-In addition, the level of pressure anisotropy in this case is relatively small with $P_\parallel/P_\perp \simeq 0.85$, giving us some confidence in the use of isotropic TOV equations which assume $P_\perp = P_\parallel$.
+In addition, the level of pressure anisotropy in this case is relatively small with $P_\parallel/P_\perp \simeq 0.85$, giving us some confidence in the use of isotropic TOV equations.
 For the larger value of the magnetic field studied, we find that the longitudinal pressure is still positive; however, the level of pressure anisotropy is quite large with $P_\parallel/P_\perp \simeq 0.4$.
-In this second case, it is questionable whether isotropic TOV is sufficient to draw firm numerical conclusions; however, as we have demonstrated, the qualitative behavior and pattern of evolution observed with this larger magnitude of the magnetic field are similar to those obtained with the smaller magnitude magnetic field.
+In this second case, it is highly questionable whether isotropic TOV is sufficient to draw firm numerical conclusions; however, as we have demonstrated, the qualitative behavior and pattern of evolution between the different stages observed with this larger magnitude of the magnetic field are similar to those obtained with the smaller magnitude magnetic field.
+We have also demonstrated that the qualitative behavior of our results is also not dependent on the amount that the magnetic field increases throughout the star.